servactory/servactory.com/docs/guide/testing/rspec.md

 ### Helper `allow_service_as_failure`

-Intended for mocking a call via `call` with a failed result.
+Mocks a `.call` invocation with a failed result.

 ```ruby
 before do